Mindful-AI-Assistants/.github/README.md

 ## [About Us]()

-**Mindful-AI-Assistants** is an open-source organization founded by [Fabiana Campanari](https://github.com/FabianaCampanari)  a multifaceted professional, a passionate humanistic artificial intelligence data scientist who loves AI, Design, and Code and also have de\gree in psychologie.
-The concept of the organization is "Empowering Businesses with Copilots, Agents, Bots and More!", and it focuses on creating copilots, bots, agents, and other AI solutions.
-Moreover, **Mindful-AI-Assistants** goes beyond technology, aiming to integrate spiritual development into its mission.
-We believe that technological advancement is truly meaningful only when accompanied by spiritual growth, as both are essential for human well-being.
+**Mindful-AI-Assistants** Mindful-AI-Assistants is an open-source organization founded by Fabiana Campanari, a multifaceted professional and passionate humanistic AI data scientist with a background in psychology.
+Our mission, "Empowering Businesses with Copilots, Agents, Bots and More!", focuses on developing AI solutions such as copilots, bots, and agents.
+We also emphasize the importance of integrating spiritual development into our work, believing that technological advancement is meaningful only when paired with spiritual growth, both of which are essential for human well-being.

 <!--
 ### <p align="center" style="font-size: 400px"> [*ੈ ✩‧₊˚༺ ☆ ༻ *ੈ✩‧₊˚](https://github.com/FabianaCampanari/FabianaCampanari/assets/113218619/665fbed5-68e9-459c-8106-8a9b53bb74e0) </p>